 Business world is very challenging and complicated.
 So to stay with full preparation and maintain a business properly it is important to learn about business law.
 As a responsible citizen of any independent country knowing about law and regulations are the duties of people.
-If the citizens know about law properly there less crime will take place (Abbott, Pendlebury and Wardman, 2013).
+If the citizens know about law properly from Different Sources of Law there less crime will take place (Abbott, Pendlebury and Wardman, 2013).
 The paper is focused on the discussion about different business organization, their formation, funding, dispute solving procedure and overall review of law and procedures and how they work.
 The paper is very beneficial to learn and understand the business law in a easy way with examples.

 Explain different sources of law